cds-hooks/docs/docs/specification/current.md

 Decision support is then returned to the CDS Client in the form of [_cards_](#cds-service-response), which the CDS Client MAY display to the end-user as part of their workflow.
 Cards may be informational, or they may provide suggestions that the user may accept or reject they may provide a [link](#link) to additional information or even launch a SMART app when additional user interaction is required.

 ## Discovery
 A CDS Service is discoverable via a stable endpoint by CDS Clients.
-The discovery endpoint includes information such as a description of the CDS Service, when it should be invoked, and any data that is requested to be prefetched.
+The Discovery endpoint includes information such as a description of the CDS Service, when it should be invoked, and any data that is requested to be prefetched.

 A CDS Service provider exposes its discovery endpoint at: